OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Announcement

-Thank you all for your recommendations on a new location for OpenHackABQ.
-I'm excited to say that we will be announcing our new home in the very soon.
-I think this new site will allow us to continue to grow into the future as one of Albuquerque's best developer/hacker groups.

-For this next meeting we'll be doing an informal get together at the Flying Star off of Silver.
-I'm excited to see you all!
+I'm thrilled to announce that our new location has been selected!

+FatPipe ABQ has graciously agreed to sponsor us with space for our future meetings.
+I feel that this will be a terrific pairing of one of the best working groups in Albuquerque and one of the best spaces in the city!

+Please get the word out that our new meeting space will now be FatPipe ABQ every third Thursday of the month.

 ### Info

-OpenHackABQ's next meetup will be taking place on **Thursday January 15, 2015** at Flying Star off of Silver starting at 6:00pm.
+OpenHackABQ's next meetup will be taking place on **Thursday February 19, 2015** at FatPipe ABQ starting at 6:00pm.

 OpenHackABQ's purpose is to offer a space where people of any skill level and interest can get together to develop and design.